JavOrraca/Home/pages/resources.md

 _Updated: April 2019_

-Below is a list of data science resources to introduce you to the world of data analytics, data science, and programming.
+Below is a list of  resources to introduce you to the world of data analytics, data science, and programming.
 I'll update periodically as I learn of new resources and tools.
 R, Python, and SQL are programming languages used for data collection, data manipulation, data analytics, statistical analysis, web scraping, machine learning, and artificial intelligence.
 If you have any suggestions or questions, please contact me via LinkedIn or email, thanks.

 **Online Educational Resources**

+* [Udemy](https://www.udemy.com/topic/data-science/): Recently, Udemy seems to be a powerhouse for data science educational material and I've now bought several Udemy classes to reinforce the programming and analytics training that I received through my UCI masters program.
+I've taken some Python machine learning classes, and really enjoyed _Spark and Python for Bid Data with PySpark_
-* [Codecademy](https://www.codecademy.com/): This is one of the best online interactive learning platforms that I've used - Codecademy offers free (and for pay) coding classes in several programming languages including Python, Java, JavaScript, SQL, and more
+* [Codecademy](https://www.codecademy.com/): This is one of the best interactive learning platforms that I've used - Codecademy offers free (and for pay) coding classes in several programming languages including Python, Java, JavaScript, SQL, and more
 * [Kaggle](https://www.kaggle.com/): World's largest community of data scientists and machine learners, with discussion boards, downloadable datasets, and competitions to reinforce your programming skills with R, Python, etc.
 * [Khan Academy](https://www.khanacademy.org/math/statistics-probability): Statistics is critical for any data scientist, and the Khan Academy statistics and probability lessons will provide you with the basics
-* [Super Data Science Courses](https://www.superdatascience.com/courses/intro-data-science-step-by-step-guide/): I'm a huge fan of Kirill Eremenko's SuperDataScience, and now they're offering online intro courses (their $1 Premium 30-day trial will get you access to over 20 courses)
+* [Super Data Science Courses](https://www.superdatascience.com/courses/intro-data-science-step-by-step-guide/): I'm a huge fan of Kirill Eremenko's SuperDataScience, and now they're offering online introductory courses on their site and via Udemy
 * [freeCodeCamp's Best Courses](https://medium.freecodecamp.org/i-ranked-all-the-best-data-science-intro-courses-based-on-thousands-of-data-points-db5dc7e3eb8e): freeCodeCamp ranks online data science courses on their Medium blog
 * [Udacity's Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025): I know two people who have taken this course and raved about it, but it requires some understanding of statistics and experience working with data (Udacity has other data science courses that are easier difficulty)
 * [Fast.ai](http://www.fast.ai/): For the more advanced data science students, Fast.ai provides free, high-quality, highly-reviewed machine learning and deep learning courses